 But compare that to your thyroid:

-Low thyroid function, even just slightly low thyroid function or sub-optimal thyroid function, can lead to symptoms such as weight gain, depression, fatigue, constipation, and an overall poor quality of life.
+Low thyroid function, even just slightly low thyroid function or sub-optimal thyroid function, can lead to symptoms such as weight gain, depression, fatigue, constipation, and overall poor quality of life.

 I’ve personally seen patients afflicted by these symptoms experience a complete and near-miraculous turn in their health with just minor changes to thyroid medication.